 - relieving pain, soreness and stiffness

-Even if you hate it, I totally recommend adding foam rolling into your post-run, recovery routine!
+Even if you hate it, I totally recommend adding foam rolling into your routine for recovery after marathon!

 My takeaway is that static stretching also helps with relaxation, which you want to prioritize after a marathon.